MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-deploying-languages-in-office-365-proplus.md

 ## Install the same languages as the operating system

-When deploying Office with the Office Deployment Tool (ODT), you can automatically install the same languages that are in use by the operating system.
+When deploying Office, you can automatically install the same languages that are in use by the operating system.
 To do so, select **Match Operating System** as the primary language when creating the configuration file in the [Office Customization Tool](https://config.office.com/).

-When Match Operating System is used, the ODT will install the base language of the operating system and all active display languages for user profiles on the device.
-MatchOS can be used in combination with a fixed list of languages.
-For example, you can use Language ID = "MatchOS" and Language ID = "en-us" to install both English and any matching languages.
+When Match Operating System is used, the base language of the operating system and all active display languages for user profiles on the device are installed.
+Match Operating System  can be used in combination with a fixed list of languages.

-MatchOS cannot install a langauge if Office doesn't support that language or if the ODT cannot find the correct language pack in the local source files.
-To help address this issue, we recommend that you specify a backup language and and a backup source location for the language pack:
+Note that Match Operating System cannot install a langauge if Office doesn't support that language or if the correct language pack cannot be found in the local source files.
+To help address this issue, we recommend that you use the Office CDN as a backup source for language packs.
+To do so, select **Fallback to the CDN for missing languages** in the installation settings of the Office Customization Tool.

+## Use the Office CDN as a backup source for language packs

+Install the same languages as the operating system
+If you use Match Operating System or
 - To specify a fallback language, include the "Fallback" attribute in the configuration file, as shown in the example.
 The fallback language will be installed if one of the detected languages isn't supported by Office.
 If you use MatchOS or MatchInstalled and do not include a fallback language, the ODT will use en-us as a default fallback.

 - To use the Office CDN as a backup source for language packs, include the "AllowCdnFallback" attribute in the configuration file, as shown in the example.
 When installing languages, the ODT looks first for source files in the location specified in the SourcePath attribute.
 If the language pack isn't available at that location **and** the AllowCdnFallback setting is included, then the ODT will use source files from the Office CDN.